FAQs

 Educational Programme

-A-Level subjects cover a very broad spectrum of topics and in greater depth than in other educational programs, something that universities highly value.
+A-Level subjects cover a very broad spectrum of topics and are taught in greater depth than in other educational programmes, something that universities highly value.
 In addition, the British system is internationally recognized, which means that an A-Level student can access any university in the world.

-As a differentiating point compared to other British schools in Madrid, Virtus works with the International A-Levels (IALs); these allow students to sit exams in January and May of Year 12 and Year 13, thus dividing the content into four separate examinations series.
-It is also the only educational system that evaluates in a modular way.
+As a point of difference compared to other British schools in Madrid, Virtus works with Pearson International A-Levels (IALs); this allows students to sit for exams in January and May of Year 12 and Year 13, thus dividing the content into four separate examination series.
+It is also the only examination board that evaluates in a modular way.

-Virtus offers a bespoke education, working in groups of an average of 5 students, with a maximum of 9 per classroom.
+Virtus offers a bespoke education, working in groups with an average of 5 students and a maximum of 9 per classroom.
 Being a Sixth Form College, it is a school specialised exclusively in the A-Level stage, with all the resources needed by students between 15 and 18 years of age.

 Unlike other British schools, our focus is exclusively on university and on making sure that each of our students gains access to the institution they are aiming for.
-For this reason we design a Roadmap (tailored two-year strategy) for each student, with the personal and academic objectives to be achieved during Year 12 and Year 13.
-Participation in the Co-Curriculum is a key element of this Roadmap and helps students acquire skills and competencies related to their future degree and which are highly valued by universities as a means of standing out from other candidates.
+For this reason, we design a Roadmap (a tailored two-year strategy) for each student with the personal and academic objectives to be achieved during Year 12 and Year 13.
+Participation in the Co-Curriculum is a key element of this Roadmap and helps students acquire skills and competencies related to their degree of choice and which are highly valued by universities as a means of standing out from other candidates.

 The Co-Curriculum is the cornerstone for equipping our students with transversal skills that allow them to face the challenges of the 21st-century, such as critical thinking skills, intellectual curiosity and public speaking.
 They also develop a global perspective and a broader knowledge about their academic and professional interests.